If you have any questions please reach out to us via slack: yunity slack and join the #foodsharing-dev channel.

 If you found an issue on the foodsharing website, then please submit it to our GitLab issues.

-If you feel comfortable submitting a fix (or if you like to try ;) ) too, then follow the next section.
+If you feel comfortable submitting a fix or if you would like to try and learn by doing and other team members in the process, follow the next section.

-- assign yourself to issues (to tell others that they do not need to start on them) After creating a Gitlab account and applying for membership, write a few introducing lines about you on the Slack channel yunity slack #foodsharing-dev.
-You can apply for membership by clicking the Request Access Button in the GitLab UI, after you created your account.
+- assign yourself to issues (to tell others that they do not need to start on them).
+After creating a GitLab account and applying for membership, write a few introducing lines about yourself on the Slack channel yunity slack #foodsharing-dev.
+You can apply for membership by clicking the Request Access button in the GitLab UI, after you created your account.

 You can either submit your own issue and work on it or work on existing issues.
 Issues that are suitable for newcomers are labeled as starter tasks.

-- Check if there is an issue for the change in the GitLab issues.
+- Check if an existing issue has already been created for the change in the public GitLab issue backlog.

 - For example, the issue number

-- Make your changes and push them.
-If they are very small or only documentation you can consider using the push option
+- If your changes are very small or only about documentation, you can consider using the push option

 git push -o ci.skipwhich disables running the build and test on the Gitlab server.